 3. Ice: after practices and games to reduce the inflammation.
 An ice gel pack is good but if you really want to see a kid squirm try icing their legs in a bucket!
 We ice about 10 minutes with the gel pack.
 For the bucket we did 3 sets of 2 minutes on, 1 minute off.
 Another unique option that is keeping paper cups filled with water in your freezer.
 Peel the top of the cup away and massage the ice-cup over the area allowing the ice to melt away.

 4. Gel insoles: the ground is hard here in Colorado and the impact of a cleat hitting that ground is tough on a kid with Sever’s.
 Buy the lowest profile insole you can find since its going in a cleat and typically a women’s size will work best for kids.
 We found these to work well and are in the cleat today.
-It may be uncomfortable at first and you may actually have to go up half a size.
-We tried Superfeet insoles and while a good product for other scenarios they did not help with Sever’s as there just isn’t enough cushion to reduce the impact.
+We tried Superfeet insoles and while a good product for other scenarios they did not help with Sever’s as there just isn’t enough cushion to reduce impact.

 5. Stretch/massage daily.
-Keep reading; this is not a typical stretch.
-Unfortunately for us the heel pain was a precursor to a sharp achilles pain and knots in the calves.
+Keep reading; this is not a typical stretch but more of an active release strategy.
+Unfortunately for us the heel pain was a precursor to sharp achilles pain and knots in the calves.
 This technique however, has eliminated the achilles pain completely.
 For maintenance and prevention of Sever’s getting worse this has been by far the most effective of everything we’ve tried.
-You’ll have your child lay on their stomach and point the toe.
-Apply relatively deep pressure on a spot and have the child lengthen the muscle by bringing the toe up towards the shin (note: this should hurt!).
+You’ll have your child lay on their stomach and point their toe.
+Apply firm pressure with your thumbs and have the child lengthen the muscle by bringing the toe up towards the shin.
 Repeat this from just above the Achilles through the calf.
-Be sure the toe is pointed, then apply the pressure, and then the toe move towards the shin each time.
+Recap: 1) point the toe, 2) apply pressure, and 3) flex the foot.
 You want to muscle to work through the pressure from a contracted to elongated position.
 We use a cream called NOW Glucosamine, MSM and Arnica.
 From Wikipedia: Arnica montana has been used medicinally for centuries.
 Arnica is used in liniment and ointment preparations used for strains, sprains, and bruises.
 Commercial Arnica preparations are frequently used by professional athletes.

 7. Heel Cups: these go into the school sneakers.
 A women’s size will likely work best for kids.

-8. And finally a little Advil before games.
+8. And finally a little Advil before games, if desired.

 So soccer is a HUGE part of your life?
 Then you need to create your Soccer Bucket List!
 We created this free activity to help you identify your soccer goals and dreams.
 There are so many things we want to do, places to go, people to meet and defenders to burn that we needed a place to write it all down.
 The activity includes a Soccer Bucket List printable and a brainstorming guide with prompts, questions, and suggestions to help you create your kickin’ bucket list.